What Shots Do Kittens Need?

-Chlamydiosis is a bacterial version of the upper respiratory infections seen with rhinotracheitis and calcivirus.
-The infection is often less severe, but still requires antibiotics and supportive care to get rid of.
-Chlamydia can come in combination with the core vaccines or as an individual shot.
+Chlamydiosis is a bacterial version of the upper respiratory infections seen in rhinotracheitis and calicivirus.
+The infection is often less severe, but it still requires antibiotics and supportive care to get rid of it.
+Protection against Chlamydia can come in combination with the core vaccines or as an individual shot.
 Vaccination with the individual shot is recommended for all cats in a household with a known Chlamydia infection.
-Vaccinations can start at 8 weeks old with a booster three to four weeks later.
+Vaccinations can start at eight weeks old with a booster three to four weeks later.

 - Feline Leukemia

 A leading cause of death in kitties is feline leukemia.
-Feline leukemia suppresses the immune system, allowing other viral or bacterial infections to manifest that wouldn’t normally be a problem.
-Leukemia is spread through contact with mainly infected saliva and blood, but also urine and feces.
-Vaccinations are recommended for all outdoor kitties or those strictly indoor cats that have exposure to cats that do go outside.
-Leukemia can be in combination with the core vaccinations or as a separate shot.
+Feline leukemia suppresses the immune system, allowing other viral or bacterial infections that wouldn't normally be a problem to manifest.
+Leukemia is mainly spread through contact with infected saliva and blood, but it can also be spread through urine and feces.
+Vaccinations are recommended for all outdoor kitties or even strictly indoor cats that have exposure to cats that do go outside.
+This shot can be given in combination with the core vaccinations or as a separate shot.
 Vaccinations can be started at eight weeks of age with a booster given three to four weeks later.

 - Feline immunodeficiency virus (FIV)

 FIV causes a slow onset weakening of the immune system, similar to feline leukemia.
 It is transmitted mainly through bite wounds, and infected cats might not show any symptoms for years.
 This means that any cat could potentially be infected with FIV and you wouldn’t know it until years later.
-Vaccination is important for kittens at high risk, so those that go outside or in multi-cat households where some go outside, especially in areas where FIV is known.
+Vaccination is important for kittens at high risk, meaning those that go outside or those in multi-cat households where some of the cats go outside, especially in areas where FIV is known.
 Vaccinations can begin at eight weeks of age with two follow up boosters given two to three weeks apart.

 Kitten Vaccination Schedule